sourcegraph/about/handbook/support/root-cause.md

 Sometimes, we just need to be reminded.

-Take another deep breathe.
+Take another deep breath.
 Have another glass of water.
 Open the window or step outside and feel the air on your face again.
 You've got this!

 Let's break it down: